 EMDR heals past trauma and prepares us for future trauma.

-Fernando explains a key benefit of EMDR.
+Fernando explains the key benefit of EMDR.

-Yes, EMDR is a scientifically proven method of identifying past traumas, and reprogramming the brain to react positively in confronting past traumas, however trauma is routine in our highly competitive, global society.
+Yes, EMDR is a scientifically proven method of identifying past traumas and reprogramming the brain to react positively in confronting past traumas, however, trauma is routine in our highly competitive, global society.